joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 * Property B: The IID test results must generally improve as the decimation rate increases (i.e., the proportion of observed “passes” should generally increase).
-* Property C: All of the IID tests must eventually “pass” at a rate consistent with the fixed p-value cutoff for some specific decimation rate.
+* Property C: All of the IID tests must eventually “pass” at a rate consistent with the fixed p-value cutoff for some specific selection of `JENT_MEMORY_DEPTH_BITS`.

 ## Example
 ### Test System